kokkos/pykokkos/docs/work-units.rst

 Work Units
 ==========

-Work units are the third key concept in PyKokkos (:doc:`concepts`).
+Work units are the third key concept (out of three) in PyKokkos (:doc:`concepts`).
 PyKokkos work units are specified as one of the arguments to patterns (:doc:`patterns`).
 Each work unit is a Python function decorated with ``@pk.workunit``.
 At the time a pattern is